 After Google releases a new version of Android, each smartphone or tablet manufacturer tweaks it to support certain devices (either old or new models).
 The new Android version being available for a specific smartphone or tablet would depend on whether its manufacturer tweaked the latest Android OS to be compatible with that smartphone / tablet or the smartphone / tablet meets the minimum requirements to run the Android OS in question.
 For this reason, some smartphones or tablets get regular OS updates, some get OS updates less frequently, while some have almost stopped getting OS updates.
 Some people are however, too impatient to wait for their smartphone or tablet manufacturer to officially release an Android OS update which they really wish to run on their devices.
 What they do is to root the Android smartphone or tablet so they can install any OS of their choice, whether official or not.

-- Plug in your phone to a power source via USB or AC adapter during the upgrade because you do not want your smartphone / tablets ‘s battery running out in the middle of an Android OS upgrade
+- Charged phone (you do not want your smartphone / tablets ‘s battery running out in the middle of an Android OS upgrade)

-There are four methods of updating / upgrading your Android OS
+There are two techniques of updating / upgrading your Android OS

 Upgrading the Android OS on your smartphone / tablet via this method is easy.
-This is because your carrier automatically sends you the latest updates so sooner or later you’ll get an over the air (OTA) update to the latest supported Android OS.
+This is because your carrier automatically sends you the latest updates, so sooner or later you’ll get an over the air (OTA) update to the latest supported Android OS.
 All you will need to do is confirm the installation and let it go.
-Ensure you have a sufficient data plan (See: How to control heavy Android data / MB consumption).
+Ensure you have sufficient data (See https://blog.hovatek.com/how-to-solve-the-problem-of-heavy-data-consumption-in-iphone-ipad-and-android-smartphones-tablets/ ).
 Once installed, you can confirm by going to your phone’s device information screen to see that the latest version of Android is now on the phone.
 On some Samsung devices, you’ll need to enable your Samsung account in order to upgrade Android OS.
 To do so:

 - Go to Settings